 Climate Change Increases the Risk of Wildfires

-- Tyndall Centre for Climate Change Research, School of Environmental Sciences, University of East Anglia (UEA)
+- Tyndall Centre for Climate Change Research, School of Environmental Sciences, University of East Anglia (UEA), UK.

-- Met Office Hadley Centre, Exeter College of Life and Environmental Sciences, University of Exeter
+- Met Office Hadley Centre, Exeter, UK.
+College of Life and Environmental Sciences, University of Exeter, UK.

-- Department of Life Sciences and Leverhulme Centre for Wildfires, Environment and Society, Imperial College, London
+- Department of Life Sciences and Leverhulme Centre for Wildfires, Environment and Society, Imperial College, London, UK.

 Background.
 The Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) published in 2013 identified several climate trends that have the potential to influence fire weather: